 Sandra White Hawk is a Sicangu Lakota adoptee from the Rosebud Reservation, South Dakota.
 She is the founder and Director of First Nations Repatriation Institute.

 First Nations Repatriation Institute (FNRI) is the first organization of its kind whose goal it is to create a resource for First Nations people impacted by foster care or adoption to return home, reconnect, and reclaim their identity.
 The Institute also serves as a resource to enhance the knowledge and skills of practitioners who serve First Nations people.

 Sandra organizes Truth Healing Reconciliation Community Forums that bring together adoptees/fostered individuals and their families and professionals with the goal to identify post adoption issues and to identify strategies that will prevent removal of First Nations children.
 She has also initiated an ongoing support group for adoptees and birth relatives in the Twin Cities Area.

-Sandra is the Elder in Residence at the Indian Child Welfare Law Office, Minneapolis, MN and is a consultant for the Capacity Building Center for Tribes, Center for Regional and Tribal Child Welfare Studies University of Duluth, Minnesota.
+Sandra is an Indian Child Welfare consultant and is a trainer for the Tribal Training Certificate Partnership, University of Duluth, Minnesota.